Skip to main content

 A high Tab Foreground Rate suggests:

-• Strong engagement and attention
+• Strong engagement and retention of attention

 A low Tab Foreground Rate may indicate: